yamisagi/next-event-insight/README.md

   <h2 align="center">Next Event Insight</h2>

   <p align="center">
-    In this project, I will be building a Next.js app that will show the upcoming events and the latest news about the event.
+    In this project, I will be building a Next.js app that will show the upcoming events and the out dated events.
+And you can search for the events by title or filter them by cities, categories, starting date, and ending date.
 I will be using the Custom API to fetch the data and display it on the app.
 I will be using the Tailwind CSS framework to style the app.
     <br />
   </p>